How To: Getting Started

 This goes without saying, before you can tune your ecu you must have hardware to physically plug in-to it.
-The best option for most all EEC-IV and EEC-V's equipped with a J3 port
+The best option is always REALTIME tuning.
+Unfortunately, only the 1983-2004 EEC-IV and EEC-V's equipped with a J3 port

-will be to purchase the Moates QuarterHorse from Moates.net CLICK HERE for the direct link.
+support realtime tuning via the use of a Moates QuarterHorse from Moates.net CLICK HERE for the direct link.

-The Moates Quarterhorse is ideal for the DIY tuner/racer, not only does it allow you to create custom tunes for your vehicle it is also a SIGNIFICANTLY HELPFUL diagnostics tool allowing
+The Moates Quarterhorse is ideal for the DIY tuner/racer, not only does it allow you to tune your vehicle it is also a SIGNIFICANTLY HELPFUL diagnostics tool allowing

 Multi-Vehicles / Shops

-If your only tuning one vehicle then all you need is one quarterhorse.
+If you are only tuning one EEC then all you need is one quarterhorse.
 If you own multiple vehicles then be sure to order a Jaybird and a couple F3 chips from moates.net when ordering the QH.

 When you are done tuning your vehicle you simply write your final tune to an f3 chip and you can then use your quarterhorse to tune another vehicle.
 If you have multiple vehicles that you will be

 continually making changes on then its ideal to own two quarterhorses so you do not have to remove it and burn a chip each time you begin tuning another vehicle.
 For shops, I recommend ordering 3

 quarterhorses, 2 jaybirds, and 10 chips (thats how I roll).
 That way you are always prepared no matter what!!!